-To configure the Ring Coupling function for a "Turbo Ring" ring, select two NPort S8000 (e.g., Switch A and B in the above figure) in the ring, and another two NPort S8000 in the adjacent ring (e.g., Switch C and D).
+To configure the Ring Coupling function for a "Turbo Ring" ring, select two NPort S9000 devices (e.g., Device A and B in the above figure) in the ring, and another two NPort S9000 devivces in the adjacent ring (e.g., Device C and D).

 Decide which two ports in each switch are appropriate to be used as coupling ports, and then link them together.
-Next, assign one switch (e.g., Switch A) to be the "coupler," and connect the coupler's coupling control port with Switch B (for this example).
+Next, assign one switch (e.g., Device A) to be the "coupler," and connect the coupler's coupling control port with Device B (for this example).

-The coupler switch (i.e., Switch A) will monitor switch B through the coupling control port to determine whether or not the coupling port's backup path should be recovered.
+The coupler switch (i.e., Device A) will monitor Device B through the coupling control port to determine whether the coupling port's backup path will be recovered.